 The Precision just seems to sit perfectly in a mix.
 Although it may not be as pretty sounding as a Jazz on its own, in a band setting it really shines.
 It fills in a lot of sonic space and doesn’t clash with guitars and drum tones.
 It’s no wonder that it’s been the favorite bass of so many record producers all these years.

 My P-bass did take a couple of months to get used to.
-Eventually, though, I fell in love my Precision’s wide C-shaped neck, which I now find very comfortable.
+Eventually, though, I fell in love with my Precision’s wide C-shaped neck, which I now find very comfortable.
 I also think the extra wood adds to its powerful tone.
 I now feel that I can play almost any style with my P-Bass.
 Also, it’s so reliable and sturdy that I have no worries about anything going wrong.

 And now, Jazz Bass vs Precision Bass for me just means, “Which bass am I grabbing tonight?”